National Nutrition Week (1st September to 7th September)

 The objective is to intensify awareness generation on the importance of nutrition for health which has an impact on development, productivity, economic growth and ultimately national development.
 The week is set to provide adoptable training, timely education, seminars, different competitions, road shows and many other campaigns among people of the community and to make a healthy Nation.
 Improving the nutritional status of the population is imperative for National Development.

-The theme of the National Nutrition Week, 2021 is “feeding smart right from start“.
+The theme of the National Nutrition Week, 2022 is “Celebrate a World of Flavors“.
 The government of India has accorded high priority to the issue of nutrition, especially among Pregnant Women & Lactating Mothers.
 One should have proper nutrients in his/her diet that includes proteins, carbohydrates, fats, vitamins and minerals which is necessary for growth, body function and tissue repair.
 Infants should be given breast milk because it contains adequate amount of proteins, fats, calories, lactose, vitamins, iron, mineral and enzymes which helps to build immunity in infants.

 Nutrition is very important for the human body as it helps to carry out our work properly.
 There are many people today in India who are malnourished and require a proper diet for their body growth.
 Malnutrition is a multi-faceted problem.
 The important determinants are inadequate food, level of poverty leading to low purchasing power, poor socio-economic status of women, female illiteracy, high rate of population growth and low access of the population to health education, safe drinking water, environmental, sanitation, hygiene, and other social services.